Browse audiobooks by Chuck Klosterman, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Audiobook

-Somewhere in North Dakota, there is a town called Owl that isn't there.
-Disco is over, but punk never happened.
-They don't have cable.
-They don't really have pop culture, unless you count grain prices and alcoholism.
+"New York Times bestselling author of The Nineties and “one of America’s top cultural critics” (Entertainment Weekly) Chuck Klosterman’s debut novel brilliantly captures the charm and dread of small-town life—now a major motion picture starring Ed Harris, Vanessa Hudgens, and Henry Golding!
+Somewhere in rural North Dakota, there is a fictional town called Owl.
+They don’t have cable.
+They don’t really have pop culture, but they do have grain prices and alcoholism.
 People work hard and then they die.
-They hate the government and impregnate teenage girls.
-But that's not nearly as awful as it sounds; in fact, sometimes it's perfect.
+But that’s not nearly as awful as it sounds; in fact, sometimes it’s perfect.
 Mitch Hrlicka lives in Owl.
 He plays high school football and worries about his weirdness, or lack thereof.
 Julia Rabia just moved to Owl.
-She gets free booze and falls in love with a self-loathing bison farmer who listens to Goats Head Soup.
-Horace Jones has resided in Owl for seventy-three years.
-He consumes a lot of coffee, thinks about his dead wife, and understands the truth.
-They all know each other completely, except that they've never met.
-Like a colder, Reagan-era version of The Last Picture Show fused with Friday Night Lights, Chuck Klosterman's Downtown Owl is the unpretentious, darkly comedic story of how it feels to exist in a community where rural mythology and violent reality are pretty much the same thing.
-Loaded with detail and unified by a (very real) blizzard, it's technically about certain people in a certain place at a certain time ... but it's really about a problem.
-And the problem is this: What does it mean to be a normal person?
-And there is no answer.
-But in Downtown Owl what matters more is how you ask the question.
+A history teacher, she gets free booze and falls in love with a self-loathing bison farmer.
+Widower and local conversationalist Horace Jones has resided in Owl for seventy-three years.
+They all know each other completely, except that they’ve never met.
+But when a deadly blizzard—based on an actual storm that occurred in 1984—hits the area, their lives are derailed in unexpected and powerful ways.
+An unpretentious, darkly comedic story of how it feels to exist in a community where local mythology and violent reality are pretty much the same thing, Downtown Owl is “a satisfying character study and strikes a perfect balance between the funny and the profound” (Publishers Weekly)."

-Chuck Klosterman (Author), Chuck Klosterman, Dennis Boutsikaris, Keith Nobbs, Lily Rabe, Phillip Baker Hall, Various Artists, Wiley Wiggins (Narrator)
+Chuck Klosterman (Author), Chuck Klosterman, Dennis Boutsikaris, Keith Nobbs, Lily Rabe, Phillip Baker Hall, Wiley Wiggins (Narrator)

 Audiobook